nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list contacts
-2. KnottyPlaner shows a list of contacts
+2. KnottyPlanners shows a list of contacts
 3. User requests to add a wedding tag to a specific contact in the list
-4. KnottyPlanner adds the wedding tag to that contact
+4. KnottyPlanners adds the wedding tag to that contact

     Use case ends.